elbwalker/sgtm-tag-bigquery/README.md

 - Incoming walker.js events originate from the `x-elb-event` key in the event model if you keep the *Event Source* setting on *Automatic*.
 In case a different type of client is used or enhanced event processing inside a custom variable before sending data to BigQuery is required, use a *Custom Variable* as source.

-- The tag can optionally add additional parameters (like IP address, user agent, headers, cookie values or others) to the BigQuery table in a   `additional_params` record.
+- The tag can optionally add additional parameters (like IP address, user agent, headers, cookie values or others) to the BigQuery table in a `additional_data` record.

 ![image](https://user-images.githubusercontent.com/15323700/205728127-5294143f-33df-498e-967e-13670fea0c28.png)